 Ports and connections

-There's an old saying in geek circles: your computer can never have too many connections.
+There's an old saying in geek circles: your computer can never have too many ports.

-Make sure your new business computer systems have enough ports to connect the accessories you need.
+Make sure your new business computer systems have enough physical ports to connect the accessories you need, alongside the standard Bluetooth and Wi-Fi wireless connections.

 Laptop battery life